Navy Air Traffic Controller

 Navy Air Traffic Controllers (AC) perform duties similar to civilian air traffic controllers.
 Navy ACs are responsible for safely and effectively directing aircraft operating from airfields or the flight decks of aircraft carriers.

 Standards for entry into the AC field are high, but once accepted into the field, Navy ACs enjoy a demanding and highly rewarding career.
-The AC rating requires a minimum of a five-year (60 month) enlistment obligation.

-Air Traffic Controller - (AC)
+Air Traffic Controller Job Description (EMC A400)

-Air Traffic Controllers play a key role in the effective use of Naval airpower throughout the world in operational and training environments.
+Air Traffic Controllers play a key role in the effective use of Naval air-power throughout the world in operational and training environments.
 They also control the movement of aircraft and vehicles on airfield taxiways and issue flight instructions to pilots by radio.

 Air Traffic Controllers provide air traffic control services in air traffic control towers, radar air traffic control facilities, fleet area control and surveillance facilities, and air operations offices ashore and afloat.
 They operate radio communication systems and light signals, and direct aircraft under Visual Flight Rules (VFR) and Instrument Flight Rules (IFR).